 How much did it cost to buy a home in Roseville, California in the the past week?

-The median price per square foot for a home in Roseville increased in December to $329.
-That’s $11 less than the Placer County median.
-In November, the median price per square foot of a home sold in Roseville was $318.
+The median price per square foot for a home in Roseville decreased in the last week to $306.
+That’s $49 less than the Placer County median.
+Prior to this, the median price per square foot of a home sold in Roseville was $328.

-The most expensive community in Placer County is Tahoe North Shore, where the median price per square foot in December was $721.
+The most expensive community in Placer County is Tahoe North Shore, where the median price per square foot in the past week was $582.

-The best deal can be found in North Sacramento, where the median price per square foot of a home sold is $309.
+The best deal can be found in Tahoe West Shore, where the median price per square foot of a home sold is $195.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by humans in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.